musicus/APC40-for-Pd/README.md

-# APC40-for-Pd
+# APC40 for Pd
-Pd patches to use Akai's APC 40.
+Patches to use Akai's APC 40 with Pd.